fluxninja/aperture/docs/content/sdk/go/manual.md

 go get github.com/fluxninja/aperture-go/v2
 ```

-Now, create an instance of ApertureClient.
+Now, create an instance of Aperture Client.

 ## Create ApertureClient Instance

-To create an ApertureClient instance, the address of the organization created in
+To create an Aperture Client instance, the address of the organization created
-Aperture Cloud and API key are needed.
+in Aperture Cloud and API key are needed.
 You can locate both these details by
 clicking on the Aperture tab in the sidebar menu of Aperture Cloud.

 Address of your Aperture Cloud is made of Organization ID.
 For example, if your